“I hate you. You’re mean!”

 SWYS: “And you think your child won’t love you if you hold your boundary.
 You think you need to choose between your boundary and your child’s love!
 You hate that!”

-At that point, you will be ready to listen and use our three simple coaching skills to get on your child's side (SAY WHAT YOU SEE, STRENGTHs, CAN DOs).
-If you try them and stay stuck, contact one of our coaches for private coaching.
+At that point, you will be ready to listen and use our heart model to get on your child’s side (SAY WHAT YOU SEE, STRENGTHs, CAN DOs).
+If you try it and stay stuck, check out our Beyond Connection Program.

 Child: “I don’t like you.
 You’re mean!”